Siege of Drogheda: Civilian casualties

 It is not clear how many civilians died in the sack of Drogheda.
 Cromwell listed the dead as including "many inhabitants" of Drogheda in his report to Parliament.
-Hugh Peters, a military chaplain on Cromwell's council of war, gave the total loss of life as 3,552, of whom about 2,800 were soldiers, meaning that between 700–800 civilians were killed.
-John Barratt wrote in 2009, "there are no reliable reports from either side that many [civilians] were killed."
+Hugh Peters, a military chaplain on Cromwell's council of war, gave the total loss of life as 3,552, of whom about 2,800 were soldiers, meaning that between 700 and 800 civilians were killed.
+John Barratt wrote in 2009, "there are no reliable reports from either side that many [civilians] were killed".

 The only surviving civilian account of the siege is from Dean Bernard, a Protestant cleric, though a Royalist.
 He says that while some 30 of his parishioners were sheltering in his house, Parliamentarian troops fired in through the windows, killing one civilian and wounding another.
 They then broke into the house firing their weapons, but were stopped from killing those inside when an officer known to Bernard identified them as Protestants.
 The fate of Irish Catholic civilians may therefore have been worse.

-The week after the storming of Drogheda, the Royalist press in England claimed that 2,000 of the 3,000 dead were civilians, a theme that was taken up both in English Royalist and in Irish Catholic accounts.
-Irish clerical sources in the 1660s claimed that 4,000 civilians had died at Drogheda, denouncing the sack as "unparalleled savagery and treachery beyond any slaughterhouse."
+The week after the storming of Drogheda, the Royalist press in England claimed that 2,000 of the 3,000 dead were civilians, a theme that was taken up both in English Royalist and Irish Catholic accounts.
+Irish clerical sources in the 1660s claimed that 4,000 civilians had died at Drogheda, denouncing the sack as "unparalleled savagery and treachery beyond any slaughterhouse".